 How to measure the cost of a bad reputation?

-Damage to an organization’s reputation can have many causes – from a sniping online review of a disappointing product to a viral video of criminal activity by staff – and just as many effects, scaling from a dip in share prices to a slide into bankruptcy; or more subtle, insidious consequences, attaching negative connotations to that organisation for years to come.
+Damage to an organisation’s reputation can have many causes – from a sniping online review of a disappointing product to a viral video of criminal activity by staff – and just as many effects, scaling from a dip in share prices to a slide into bankruptcy; or more subtle, insidious consequences, attaching negative connotations to that organisation for years to come.

 Arguably one of the easiest effects to quantify is financial.
 Many companies ask themselves how to measure the cost of a bad reputation.
 At face value, the balance sheet can tell you the precise cost of damage to your reputation, while your share price tells everyone else in the world how a poor reputational standing is costing you money.